 Thanks to brilliant engineering minds over the past few decades, society now enjoys the smooth working of advanced motor drives in various industries.
 Innovative DC motors that improve productivity and make life easier for consumers & businesses have are being produced in various types, and each one of the models has got its own pros and cons.

-Among all the different motor types, coreless DC motor have always been outstanding in performance since its invention.
+Among all the different motor types, the coreless DC motor has always been outstanding in performance since its invention.
 Is the coreless motor a type worth considering for your industry?
 We will discuss coreless DC motors in detail so you can determine its value for your application.

 An easy way to understand why coreless motors are so unique is to compare them to regular DC motors.
 A regular brushed DC motor has an inner iron core around which coils are wound, so the rotor is made of heavy iron laminations.
 In contrast, a coreless motor has no inner iron core component, thus it's called coreless.

 Below is a diagram of a coreless brushed DC motor.

 Below is a diagram of a coreless brushless DC motor.